 Ronald says: "At the heart of UNBIAS is a scheme, or set of agreements, including blockchain technology.
 This will promote more comprehensive sharing of invoice data throughout the supply chain.
 This will include sharing data with previously unknown companies.
-For example, financing organisations will be able to access invoice data directly from buyers.
-Has the invoice been recognised by the buyer?
+For example, financing organizations will be able to access invoice data directly from buyers.
+Has the invoice been recognized by the buyer?
 If so, this provides the perfect collateral to guarantee a loan to the seller.
 Rather than looking only at the seller's profile, financing companies will be able to look at the real data behind the deal.
 The risk is immediately lowered, and the seller can be offered credit on more attractive terms."

 Trust is the key

 The principle of UNBIAS is to raise the level of trust between all parties when sharing data.
 Ronald continues: "We have proven experience in delivering similar solutions, such as the iSHARE scheme in the logistics sector.
 UNBIAS will leverage this experience to ensure that the project identifies the optimum balance between openness and privacy.
-The success of UNBIAS will be based on the agreements made between organisations: the permissions to share relevant data with interested parties, and the controls to allow players to add or remove permissions at their own discretion.
-We are working with the University of Trento to ensure UNBIAS uses the latest identification, authentication and authorisation software.
+The success of UNBIAS will be based on the agreements made between organizations: the permissions to share relevant data with interested parties, and the controls to allow players to add or remove permissions at their own discretion.
+We are working with the University of Trento to ensure UNBIAS uses the latest identification, authentication and authorization software.
 Only by convincing all players that their data is secure and shared appropriately will we convince everyone to join UNBIAS."

 Who will benefit from UNBIAS?